 Make it a Meal

 Want to make it a meal?
-Add some shredded rotisserie chicken.
+Add some shredded rotisserie chicken or a soft boiled egg.
 Need to make this vegetarian?
 Sub the Parmesan (one of the few non-vegetarian cheeses) with nutritional yeast, and add more butter.
 You can even combine 3-4 cups of this rice with a whisked egg, shape it into cakes, and fry them up in a skillet.
 There are just SO MANY things you can do with this recipe.

 But me, I like to just eat a big bowl of it and call it a day because I’m all about simple food. …But I might put a fried egg on top because that’s how I roll. #putaneggonit